 What this means is that the unit will count toward their degree as usual, but the grade results won't impact their overall Grade Point Average (GPA).
-You can apply for this once results are released on the results page in the Student Portal.
+You can apply for this within 10 days of when results are released on the results page in the Student Portal.

 If you have concerns about your scholarships eligibility email firstname.lastname@example.org

 Your assignments this semester will be due according to the due dates as provided by your unit outline.
 If you have any questions or need to discuss anything impacting upon your ability to hand your assignments in on time, please talk to you unit coordinator.